-I was born and raised in a tiny New England town but moved to Canada at the age of 19 with my new husband, who is from Newfoundland.
-I’ve lived in Canada now my whole adult life but that Yankee accent still surfaces when I spend time with my siblings.)
+I was born and raised in a small New England village but moved to Canada at the age of 19 with my new husband, who is from Newfoundland.
+I’ve lived in Canada now my whole adult life but that Yankee accent still surfaces when I spend time with my siblings.

-We lived just outside Toronto for many years and I worked in the city.
+For many years, we lived just outside Toronto and I worked in the city.
 One spring afternoon, I took a walk on my lunch break.
 At a busy intersection, I stepped off the curb to cross when the light changed.

 At that moment, a driver ran his red light.
 He passed so close, I could have reached out and touched the vehicle before it struck a nearby light pole.
 Debris flew all around me.
 My legs barely held me up until I got back to the sidewalk and collapsed, hardly believing I hadn’t been struck.
 To say I was grateful to be alive would be putting it mildly.

 When I could think straight again, I asked myself, “Why am I waiting to pursue my dreams?”

 I had always wanted to paint so I took classes and workshops.
 I dove deeper into the fibre arts I loved, as well.
 I kept working in order to pay for my habit but the goal was to lead a more creative life.

 Finding my happy place

 A few years after my near miss, my husband and I took a gigantic leap of faith and moved from Ontario to Nova Scotia and the beautiful Bay of Fundy.
 After settling in, he created a studio for me next to our home.